Zanuv/plant-planner/README.md

 Plant Planner is designed to become the green thumb's best companion.
 It is a user-friendly web application aimed at helping plant lovers manage their indoor and outdoor plant collections with ease.

+The project was deployed on Render and is live at https://plant-planner.onrender.com/

 ## Tech Stack

 For this project, I will be harnessing the power of the following technologies: